 - 1. Violation of the provisions of this ordinance or failure to comply with any of its requirements (including violations of conditions and safeguards established in connection with granting of variances) shall constitute a misdemeanor.
-Any person, firm, corporation, or other entity that violates this ordinance or fails to comply with any of its requirements shall, upon conviction thereof, be fined not more than \$500.00, and in addition, shall pay all costs and expenses involved in the case.
+Any person, firm, corporation, or other entity that thereof, be fined not more than \$100.00, and in addition, shall pay all costs and expenses involved in the case.
 Each day such violation continues shall be considered a separate offense. - 2.
 A structure or other development without a floodplain development permit or other evidence of compliance is presumed to be in violation until such documentation is provided. - 3.
 The imposition of such fines or penalties for any violation for non-compliance with this ordinance shall not excuse the violation or noncompliance or allow it to continue.
 All such violations or noncompliant actions shall be remedied within an established and reasonable time. - 4.
-Nothing herein contained shall prevent the City of Kennett or other appropriate authority from taking such other lawful action as is necessary to prevent or remedy any violation.
+Nothing herein contained shall prevent the City of Sparta or other appropriate authority from taking such other lawful action as is necessary to prevent or remedy any violation.